gustavkrist/notes/Applied Statistics/Statistics/Exploratory Data Analysis.md

 If $F$ is the distribution function, we speak of a *random sample from* $F$.

-!!! example Example: Estimating parameters
+!!! example "Example: Estimating parameters"
     We randomly select 1000 men (or women) aged 18-24 and measure their height.
     We assume that the height follows a normal distribution $N(\mu, \sigma^2)$.
     Using the 1000 measurements we can estimate